 Data Types

 I prefer using cross-platform data structures based upon STL or Boost, but sometimes this is not practical.
 Necessity and performance needs sometimes force the use of platform specific structures.
 You don't want to spend your rendering time converting raw bitmaps into platform native images.
-Therefore, I defined a set of macros:
+Therefore, I defined a set of macros:#if _MAC

 #include